nfisher1226/pekwm-menu/README.md

 This is hacked from the excellent openbox-menu program to work with pekwm.
 Original README follows, all applies to pekwm-menu by replacing "openbox" with "pekwm". - NF

+Broken due to changes in menu-cache.
+Left for historical purposes or in case someone wants to bring it back to life.
+For a possible replacement see my wmpipe project.
 ========================================================================

 Openbox-menu is a pipemenu for Openbox window manager.
 It provides a dynamic